Thabit-Habeebah/Student_Depression/README.md

 ## Conclusion

-From this analysis,it has shown that factors such as finanacial stress, academcic stress, family history of mental illness causes suicidal thoughts and depression of which "financial stress" contributes the major factor.
+From this analysis,it has shown that factors such as financial stress,family history of mental illness causes suicidal thoughts and depression of which "financial stress" contributes the major factor.

 * Key policies to ease financial stress;
     * Increased financial aid